 If the medical need is enough to keep you in the hospital, Inpatient Rehabilitation is an excellent way to optimize overall outcomes.
 It is perfectly safe to pursue early rehab as long as it is directed by our board certified physiatrist and monitored by our rehab nurses who have years of experience managing your medical needs while your therapy progresses.

 Families and prospective patients may arrange a tour of our Inpatient Rehabilitation Unit by calling 573-331-6575 or 573-651-5551.

 - 13-bed unit

-- Patients participate in three hours of therapy each day.
+- Patients participate in up to three hours of therapy each day.

 - Our multi-disciplinary team includes